rewolf/llm-metrics-proxy/docs/technical/database-architecture.md

 # Database Architecture

-This document describes the database architecture, migration system, and safety features of the OpenAI LLM Metrics Proxy.
+This document describes the database architecture, migration system, and safety features of the LLM Metrics Proxy.

 ## Overview